TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 5/2 Corinthians 5.5.md

 ---

-Now he that wrought us for this very thing is God, who gave unto us the earnest of the Spirit.
+Now he who made us for this very thing is God, who also gave to us the down payment of the Spirit.